shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 While a vessel has a spell, you cannot cast that spell or share it.
 You can share multiple spells with the same vessel.

 A shared spell is still bound by your Cast Range, Tether Range, and Spell Duration, but the ranges use the vessel’s position.
 A shared spell uses your prime modifier.
 The spell is limited by your Mana Spend Limit.
-If a shared spell requires sustaining, the vessel has to sustain it.
+The vessel has to sustain it, and can sustain spells up to their CM, using your spell sustaining rules for the spells shared with them.
 Every other reference to “you” or “self” in the shared spell refers to the vessel.
 A vessel gains the benefits of your spellcasting focus when casting a shared spell.
 If the vessel has a body part similar to your spellcasting focus body part, it glows your spell casting glow color when they cast a spell.

 Being a vessel isn’t forever.
 A creature automatically stops being a vessel if any of the following happens: